Stepwest Stories: Christiane from Germany & her Engineering Internship in Vancouver!

-I knew that once I finished my masters it would be harder to go live abroad, so this was my chance to do it.
-I took the opportunity and ran with it and so far it is like a dream.
-I love the nature — mountains and sea, and I thought I could easily combine my work experience and social life here.
+I knew that once I finished my Masters it would be harder to go live abroad, so this was my chance to do it.
+The opportunity of doing an internship in Canada and ran with it, so far it is like a dream!
+I love nature — mountains and sea, and I thought I could easily combine my internship work experience and social life here.
 There was no doubt in my mind when I chose Vancouver, I was very set on coming here.

 What is your favourite part of your internship in Vancouver?

 My internship in Canada has been very good so far.
-I get to learn about how mining and engineering works in Vancouver and gain new experiences for the future.
-My co-workers trust me to work independently and share ideas, so I love being able to be a part of the team.
-I also love being a part of a start up because I see how far the company has come over the past few months.
+I get to learn about how Mining and Engineering works in Vancouver and gain work experience for the future in my career.
+My co-workers trust me to work independently and share ideas, so I love being able to be part of the team.
+I also love being part of a start-up because I can see how far the company has come over the past few months.

-What has been the biggest challenge about doing your internship abroad?
+What has been the biggest challenge of doing your internship abroad?

 Do you have any advice for those wanting to do an internship in Canada?

-My advice is to research the city you are living in because it will make you feel more comfortable once you start your new adventure.
+I would also recommend researching the city you are going to do your internship in.
+It will make you feel more comfortable once you start your new adventure.
 Another thing that has helped me was choosing to live in a homestay.
-I like always having someone in contact with me during my time in Vancouver, and my homestay family is very welcoming and accommodating.
+I like having someone always in contact with me during my time in Vancouver, and my homestay family is very welcoming and accommodating.
 I go out with my homestay family from time to time and it’s nice to have someone who is always there for you, besides your host company when you are completing your internship.

-Also, working with Stepwest has been very easy and helpful.
-There is nothing they could have done to make my experience of coming to Canada better.
-When I first started talking to them, they helped me prepare for my interview and that was probably one of the most helpful things they gave me!
-Also they helped me to get everything sorted with my International Co-Op internship work permit under International Experience Canada, so I was sure I was coming to Canada with the right work permit for my internship!
+Working with Stepwest has been very easy and helpful!.
+There is nothing they could have done to make my internship experience of coming to Canada better.
+When I first started talking to them, they helped me prepare for my internship interview and that was probably one of the most helpful things they gave me!
+Also, they helped me get everything sorted with my International Co-Op Internship work permit under International Experience Canada, so I was sure I was coming to Canada with the right work permit for my internship!
 It gave me peace of mind to know that I was in the right hands for my work experience in Canada.

-I love it so much, that I think I might live here for after I finish my masters!
+I love Vancouver so much, that I think I might live here after I finish my internship and Masters back home!
 Who knows?
-Maybe with a Working Holiday!
+Maybe with a Working Holiday in Canada!

 It is amazing how one quote can change your life.
-Christiane’s belief to live in the moment because it could lead her to life changing moments, has led her to a new work experience in Canada!
+Christiane’s belief to live in the moment because it could lead her to life-changing moments has led her to new work experience in Canada through her internship!
 She’s excited to explore more places in British Columbia, Alberta, especially the Canadian winter for snowboarding, and we can’t wait to see where this journey takes her.
-We are also excited that she wants to come back and live here for an extra year, that is such amazing news!
+We are also excited that she wants to come back after her internship and live here for an extra year with a Working Holiday, that is such amazing news!

-If you’re interested in going on a life changing journey yourself securing your internship in Canada, check out our Student Internship programs.
+If you’re interested in going on a life-changing journey yourself securing your internship in Canada, check out our Student Internship programs.
 If you’re not from one of the International Experience Canada (IEC) countries, then we can still help you with our Study & Work programs.
-Contact us for a FREE consultation, we can’t wait to help you get your Canadian adventure started!
+Contact us for a FREE consultation, we can’t wait to help you get your Canadian work experience adventure started!